The Tole of DLTs and Decentralized Identities

 So, what about cryptocurrencies?

-However, despite the opportunities provided by cryptocurrencies, respondents highlighted also the associated risks, including volatility and additional burdens (such as the need to pay capital gain taxes on favourable purchases) or missing regulations.
+However, despite the opportunities provided by cryptocurrencies, respondents highlighted also the associated risks, including volatility and additional burdens (such as the need to pay capital gain taxes on favorable purchases) or missing regulations.

 We have been experimenting with crypto as a currency in other domains (like energy) and we are aware of the risks.
 So, there were no surprises for us in the recent news about those that have recently tried this path, of selling assets for cryptos (smiley face).